• Eiland begins his fourth season as the Royals' pitching coach in 2015...named to Ned Yost's staff on Oct. 25, 2011.

 • Played baseball and football at the University of Florida in 1985 before transferring to the University of South Florida in 1986...earned All-Sun Belt honors and was a preseason All-American.

 • Graduated from Zephyrhills (Fla.)
 High where he played baseball, football and basketball.

-• Was inducted into the International League Hall of Fame in 2012.
+• Inducted into the International League Hall of Fame in 2012.

-• Is active in charity work with the Pediatric Cancer Foundation.
+• Active in charity work with the Pediatric Cancer Foundation.